Topic:

 Providing Vacation and Sick Leave - nolo.com

-This communication is for informational purposes only; it is not legal, tax or accounting advice; and is not an offer to sell, buy or procure insurance.
+This article is for informational purposes only, is not legal, tax or accounting advice, and is not an offer to sell, buy or procure insurance.
+It may contain links to third-party sites or information for reference only.
+Inclusion does not imply TriNet’s endorsement of or responsibility for third-party content.

 Lauren Perales